brunodeabreu/portfolio/content/posts/DS-cert/dp-100_post3.md

 ```
 <br>

-11. Register the model and the scoring explainer, can use `TreeScoringExplainer` to create the scoring explainer.
+11. Register the model and use scoring explainer to analyze the results, we can use `TreeScoringExplainer` to create the scoring explainer.
 The score explainer uses the `feature_map` to return the raw feature importance.

-12. Create the conda dependencies for setting up the service (create the env dependencies int the container to deploy the model)
+12. Create the conda dependencies for setting up the service (create the env dependencies in the container to deploy the model)

 13. Deploy the service usando conda and scoring file